Delivery of Maybo training is subject to appropriate infection control measures and local and national government restrictions.

 Maintaining competencies and recertification of existing staff

-As the crisis extends and existing staff fall due for refresher training, employers can help maintain knowledge and skills using a combination of eLearning, virtual classroom and local structured practice.
+As existing staff fall due for refresher training employers can help maintain knowledge and skills using a combination of eLearning, virtual classroom and local structured practice.
 Formal refresher training can then resume once safe to do so

 Certified training that includes physical skills can only be delivered via conventional in-person training, skills can, however, be temporarily maintained through local structured practice.
 This flexible approach can also help reduce the duration of conventional formal refresher training courses.

 While structured practice need only involve small groups of staff who already work closely together, it still carries inherent risks of COVID:19 infection and therefore needs careful consideration and risk-based justification.
 It can offer a temporary option for maintaining competencies in higher-risk settings during the crisis, should formal refresher training courses be deemed too risky